jaapdeheer/GeneralsWiki/SourceCode/Builds/build_with_msvc6_on_docker.md

 # Build Command & Conquer Zero Hour on Docker with VC6

 Docker is a popular platform to standertize environments.
-In this case docker is used to to gather all the dependency's and compile a **zerohour.exe** windows executable that you can now run directly on windows or on wine.
+In this case docker is used to gather all the dependency's and compile a **zerohour.exe** windows executable that you can now run directly on windows or on wine.

 ## Prerequisites

-You need to know how to execute docker commands and a basic understanding how docker works and how to customize the the dockerfile if you want to compile your own code with it.
+You need to know how to execute docker commands and a basic understanding how docker works and how to customize the dockerfile if you want to compile your own code with it.

 ## Dockerfile